QuincyChengAtWork/katacoda-scenarios/krb5-conjur-summon/conjur.md

 ### Install Conjur
-Let's pull and setup a Conjur OSS
+Let's pull and setup a Conjur OSS.
+It will take a couple of moments `./setupConjur.sh https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}
-`./setupConjur.sh https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}

 ### Prepare Conjur Policy
 The sample policies have been prepared for you.

 **Root policy**